HEEV/supermileageHW/README.md

 # Cedarville Supermileage HW
 Kicad files for PCBs on the Ceaderville Supermileage team.
+Also includes wiring diagrams and schematics drawn in Kicad.
 #Contents of Folders
 * Library Folders
     * EllicottSamuel: Files I made before supermileage which were too much work to port over.